mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 organization and industry has their own cultures and subcultures within those cultures.
-So it's been quite an experience going from a military type of a culture to then, wall street and Goldman Sachs and then two tech companies.
-But I think ultimately what's really exciting is that.
-Really great challenges and really incredible smart people across all of them, but they're vastly vastly different for sure.
+So it's been quite an experience going from a military type of a culture to then, you know, Wall Street and Goldman Sachs and then two tech companies.
+But I think ultimately what's really exciting is that there is really great challenges and really incredible smart people across all of them, but they're vastly vastly different, for sure.
 [00:05:32]

-**Michaela:** What do you like?
-Could we generalize that it's more, that's more hierarchy there in the US air force, at least that's what I would think that it's very radical and very like order and the, you know.
+**Michaela:** Could we generalize that it's more, that's more hierarchy there in the US Air Force, at least that's what I would think that it's very radical and very like order and the, you know.
 [00:05:44]

 **Trier:**  Yeah, there's definitely a chain of command.
-You know exactly how many people in levels there are between you and the commander in chief, the president of the United States, but there's a, I think the biggest difference from a culture perspective is.
-And the military, as I say, everything that the military does is either to save a life or take a life on wall street.
-Everything at Goldman was about making a dollar, losing a dollar.
-And then I found at tech, you know, it's really just about.
-What's been really energizing about tech.
-It's like, what is the cool new thing, right?
+You know exactly how many people in levels there are between you and the commander in chief, the president of the United States, but there's a, I think the biggest difference from a culture perspective is, in the military, I say, everything that the military does is either to save a life or take a life.
+On Wall Street, everything-and Goldman-was about making a dollar, losing a dollar.
+And then I found at tech, you know, it's really just about...
+What's been really energizing about tech, it's like, what is the cool new thing, right?
 Like what's the new, cool thing that people want to build or how do you want to solve it?
 And, and, and building upon that.
-And it's been really interesting, but very different cultures as far as like what motivates people to show up.
+And it's been really interesting, but very different cultures as far as like what motivates people to show up and do the work.
 [00:06:36]

 **Michaela:**  Yeah, I can imagine.
 Yeah.
-I like it this very, very, to the point abstracted essence of what it means to work somewhere, right?
+I like it this very, very, to the point, abstracted essence of what it means to work somewhere, right?
-Like a dollar alive.
+Like a dollar, a life.
 And now we say, well, the coolest and newest and shiniest thing, even though I think maybe Twitter and, you know, like those tech companies are a little bit more advanced.
-There are a lot of tech companies that are quite old school, boring tech companies, where I wonder a lot, like I'm doing a study right now.
-Work culture and what motivates people and productivity, satisfaction, happiness, and a lot of people deal with not that new and shiny thing, right.
+There are a lot of tech companies that are quite old school, boring tech companies, where I wonder a lot, like I'm doing a study right now on work culture and what motivates people and productivity, satisfaction, happiness, and a lot of people deal with not that new and shiny thing.
-They work with, you know, established technologies and.
-What I've seen from the interviews that I did is that people are not only motivated by the new and Chinese thing, but really the value also that they bring with their product, for example, or sometimes it's just the people that you're working with that are  very energizing and, bring your motivation.
+Right?
+They work with, you know, established technologies and what I've seen from the interviews that I did is that people are not only motivated by the new and shiniest thing, but really the value also that they bring with their product, for example, or sometimes it's just the people that you're working with that are very energizing and, bring you motivation.
 And I have seen it as quite diverse and really depending on the company and the environment, people are very, also adaptable to the environments that they are in.
 When, you know that thing isn't going so well, they can adjust and focus on something else.
-Is that also your experience that, you know, even if you're in a workplace where some of the things aren't going that well, depending on what kind of things you're focusing on, something else, and people are tough.
+Is that also your experience that, you know, even if you're in a workplace where some of the things aren't going that well, depending on what kind of things you're focusing on, something else, and people adapt to it?
 [00:08:05]

 **Trier:**  Yeah, I think that that's one of the things that, you know,